hlts2/gomine/README.md

 # gomine

-gomine is command line tool for viewing redmine tickets.
+gomine is command line tool for redmine viewer.

 # Install